teacherguy2020/Chroma/readme.md

 Desktop 3: root menu order: bookmarks, files, database, wps, settings, recording, playlists, plugins, system_menu, shortcuts,

+Please note that you *must* have Bookmarks enabled to use Layout 2 or 3.
+Go to Settings, General Settings, Bookmarks to enable.
+Now your icon should match properly.

 #Troubleshooting

 Please note that using Chroma's Desktops means your menu items and order *may be altered* so this is your decision to make.
 It is not difficult to change them back for whatever reason, but I just want to be clear that using Chroma may involve altering your menu items/order.
 Once you see how easy it is to edit them (you don't need to even use the plugin) you will be customizing in no time.